voxpupuli/voxpupuli.github.io/privacy-policy/index.md

 The Vox Pupuli project maintains three public IRC channels on [Freenode](https://freenode.net), refer to [Freenode's privacy policy](https://freenode.net/policies#privacy-policy-and-data-retention) for details on how they handle your data.
-Our bot keeps a rolling backlog in the IRC channel for logging purposes, however that backlog is rolled off after 10 minutes, however due to the open nature of the IRC protocol, other users can log channel data outside of the control of the community.
+Our bot keeps a rolling backlog in the IRC channel for logging purposes that is rolled off after 10 minutes.
+However, due to the open nature of the IRC protocol, other users can log channel data outside of the control of the community.

 The Vox Pupuli community also uses a mailing list via the